Construction Permitting

 What Are the Grounds for Granting a Variance?

-A variance may be granted if the data and justification of the proposal shows that the process or equipment will meet or exceed the intent of the construction standards.
+A variance may be granted if the data and justification of the proposal demonstrates the process or equipment will meet or exceed the protection to public and environmental health when compared to the protection which would be provided by the standard.

 Who Are the Water Quality Division (WQD) Variance Committee Members and When do They Meet?